 If you have less than 24h to spend at Meteora, then you may plan to visit 2 or 3 monasteries, whether in the morning or in the afternoon hours.
 Have in mind that, in order to visit a single monastery it will take roughly 45 minutes to an hour minimum, counting from the parking lot outside the monastery.

-If you are planning to visit Meteora in the winter period via a train and you are planning to depart the same day, then the best and cheapest way to visit Meteora, including some of the monasteries, is to book a train-to-train tour.
-If you wish to spare yourself all the hassle of finding train tickets online you can also choose to book our “Day trip for Athens to Meteora by train“.
+If you are planning to visit Meteora in the winter period via train and depart the same day, then the best and cheapest way to visit Meteora and a few of the monasteries inside is to book a train-to-train tour.
+If you wish to spare yourself all the hassle of finding train tickets online you can also choose to book our “Day trip from Athens to Meteora by train“.

 Another option you have is to hire a taxi from outside the train station.
 If you are planning to drive your own car here, then you can scroll down on our post to fill the form with your e-mail to send you a map of Meteora.
 You can do the same on our front page near the footer, there you can submit your e-mail in the Map-Request form and we will e-mail you back the link to download a detailed map of the whole area in pdf format.
 The map will give you a better idea of the Meteora area, parking lots, roads, and routes.

 If you are planning to spend a few nights at Meteora, your choices to make the most out of your visit here multiply exponentially!
 You can organize your itinerary in many different ways.
-Below we have prepared 2 indicative itinerary examples.
+Below we have prepared 2 indicative itinerary examples to consider.

-Assuming you have a rental car and arrival is scheduled for Monday late afternoon late spring, planned for 2 nights stay with departure due to Wednesday morning.
+Assuming you have a rental car and arrival is scheduled for Monday late afternoon in the Spring period and planned for 2 nights stay with departure for Wednesday morning.